 NP On Call: 404-686-5500 PIC# 50464

 Yerkes: Maureen Thompson Office (404-727-8012) Cell (404-275-0963)

-Susceptible to 1% sodium hypochlorite, 2% glutaraldehyde, formaldehyde and 70% ethanol.
+Susceptible to 1% sodium hypochlorite and 70% ethanol.

 Personal Protective Equipment (PPE)

-All procedures that may produce aerosols, or involve high concentrations or large volumes should be done in a BSC.
+All procedures that may produce aerosols or involve high concentrations or large volumes should be done inside the BSC.